A Universal Quantum Computer From Relativistic Motion

 At first one might lament that a lower bound which is a Gaussian in the number of qubits is too loose to be useful as it is effectively zero for almost all interesting circuits, which essentially means it is not a lower bound because the fidelity is already bounded below by 0 (since it is a probability).
 However, the effective UDW treatment for the qubits requires the coupling constant $\lambda$ to be sufficiently small.
 For instance, if $\lambda$ were of the order of $10^{-4}$, $e^{-2N^2\lambda^2\mathcal W} \approx 1$ for a reasonably large number of qubits.
+It is also common to consider pure initial states, for which the purity factor evaluates to 1.
 Therefore, this lower bound is actually very tight for most applications and the channel $\mathcal E$ is close to unitary.